 \subsection{Two-stage Training Scheme}

 \textbf{Stage 1: Initial Planning via SFT.} To equip the base VLM with the fundamental capacity to generate multi-step reasoning, it is first necessary to undertake a supervised fine-tuning phase.
 This step is crucial because the reasoning patterns learned in subsequent reinforcement learning are significantly affected by the capabilities of the base model.
 Furthermore, the use of reinforcement learning as the sole training method is found to be significantly affected by data distribution, resulting in instability during the initial training stages.
-Therefore, a small amount of data is used for the warm-up stage, which is based on the SFT.
+Therefore, we use a small amount of the data for an SFT-based warm-up stage.
 Following this, reinforcement learning training is conducted using the entire dataset.
 The findings of this study demonstrate that this approach enhances stability in the initial stages of training and rapidly integrates the base model with relevant knowledge, thereby enabling it to acquire a certain level of embodied reasoning knowledge and planning capabilities.

 \textbf{Stage 2: Enhancing reasoning with GRPO.} The DeepSeek R1-zero algorithm employs the GRPO framework.
 Unlike reinforcement learning algorithms such as PPO, which require an additional critic model to estimate policy performance, GRPO directly compares groups of candidate responses, eliminating the need for a separate critic.
-Given a question $q$, GRPO samples $N$ candidate responses $\left \{ o_{1}, o_{2},\dots , o_{N} \right \}$ from the policy $\pi _{\theta } $ and evaluates the quality of each response oi using a reward function $R\left ( q, o _{i} \right ) $.
+Given a question $q$, GRPO samples $N$ candidate responses $\left \{ o_1, o_2,\dots , o_N \right \}$ from the policy $\pi _{\theta} $ and evaluates the quality of each response $o_i$ using a reward function $R\left( q, o_i \right) $.
 To determine the relative quality of these responses, the algorithm normalizes the rewards by computing their mean and standard deviation and subsequently derives the advantage as:

-where $A_{i}$ denotes the advantage of candidate oi measured against the other samples in the group.
+where $A_i$ denotes the advantage of candidate $o_i$ measured against the other samples in the group.
 To encourage the model to generate responses with higher advantages within the group, the group penalizes large deviations from the reference policy $\pi _{ref } $.
 The objective is as follows: